estimated reading time: 34 min

 Counterattack is an offensive or offensive-defensive action performed during the opponent’s attack (simple and complex) as a response to his movement.
 The counterattack may or may not include a defensive portion.
 This defence can be an opposition with a weapon that prevents the opponent’s attack from effectively hitting or dodging, ducking the body.

-Counterattack with opposition which deflects an attack and hits the opponent is represented in KdF, for example, by the principle of Absetzen (time thrust), or Zwerchhaw against the high cut, Schiller or Zornhau ort (time cut).
+Counterattack with opposition which deflects an attack and hits the opponent is represented in KdF, for example, by the principle of Absetzen (time thrust), or Zwerchhaw against the uppercut, Schiller or Zornhau ort (time cut).

 On the other side, Ansetzen can be used as a counterattack to the early phase of the attack, or before the last action of a compound attack (stop-thrust).
-Schiller against Durchwechseln14 or Langort Schiessen15 againts low Pflugh thrust are another similar examples of the stop-thrust with the longsword.
+Schiller against Durchwechseln 14 or Langort Schiessen15 agains low pflugh thrust are another similar examples of the stop-thrust with longsword.

-In this form of counterattack, the defence relies either on a stopping power of the point (Ansetzen vs Durchwechseln) or cut (Krumphau) or withdrawal from the reach - evasion (Überlauffen).
+In this form of counterattack, the defence relies either on a stopping power of the point (Ansetzen vs Durchwechseln)/cut (Krumphau) or withdrawal from the reach/evasion (Überlauffen).

-The term attack or counterattack alone says nothing about who acted right or wrong, who would be injured in a real fight or would get around without damage.
-Individual schools and fencing rulesets deal with these questions and have different views on them.
+The term “attack” or “counterattack” alone says nothing about who acted right or wrong, who would be injured in a real fight or would get around without damage.
+Individual schools and fencing directions deal with these questions and have different views on them.

 But we are here to understand the fencing tactics, and it is essential to learn how to distinguish between attack and counterattack.
 Sometimes the difference between an attack and a counterattack is subtle, and their initiation may seem almost simultaneous.
 It doesn’t matter if the attack starts 50 or 100 milliseconds earlier from a tactical perspective.
 To differentiate attacks from counterattacks, we watch for not only which weapon moved first but also for other signs like foot actions, preparatory actions, and weapon swings.